How to Contribute

 Similarly, climate change adaptation measures can enhance adaptive capacity of certain groups at the expense of others.

-- Any tables, figures, charts, boxes and equations incorporated into the text should also be provided in an additional electronic file (please ensure the file is MS Word compatible).
-All print-ready images should be supplied as separate files (see below for file type).
+d.
+Any tables, figures, charts, boxes and equations incorporated into the text should also be provided in an additional electronic file (please ensure the file is MS Word compatible).
+All print-ready images should be supplied as separate files.
 Where appropriate, you may indicate an approximate placement of the image within the text and we will endeavour to place the image on or about the position indicated.

 IMAGE FORMATS: The magazine accepts images in jpeg format at 300 dpi.
 Appropriate captions for images and photo credits should accompany (or be included) in your submission.
 Obtaining photo credits is the responsibility of the contributing author.
 Please contact the editor for image submission methods.